jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: (10, 6) != 4
     AssertionError: (7, -10) != 17

-  as the name suggests, the tests expects the difference between the two inputs
+  as the name suggests, the test expects the difference between the two inputs

 * I change the `return statement`_ to match the expectation